FAQs – Frequently Asked Questions

 STEP 3a: For auditory analysis (with the ear alone), matching features in the questioned and identified speech samples are correlated.

-How does a typical analysis take?
+How long does a typical analysis take?
+Video

 What is the process with determining authorship, regarding textual cases?
+Video

 Who have Language Intelligence worked with?
+Video

 What’s interesting about the work Language Intelligence has completed thus far?
+Video

 One of the most interesting parts about this line of work is the diversity of events and the conduct of participants observed in the recordings.
 The most positive experience is when we can help solve a crime.
 Two downsides of this line of work are that 1) we often deal with recordings of distressing or traumatic events, and 2) occasionally we are unable to get a positive result.

 Anyone aspiring to work in Forensic Linguistics should first study linguistics at the university level, it is also recommended that you do courses in criminology and general forensic science courses.
+There are published handbooks and textbooks in forensic linguistics, and the International Journal of Speech, Language and the Law.
+You should familiarize yourself with the literature and see what interests you.

-What about handwriting recognition determining authorship?
+What about handwriting analysis?
+Video

 Do Language Intelligence work on music and song plagiarism?

 Do Language Intelligence work with only Australian agencies?
+Video